| | |

 For its New York-based, Jamaica American host Kerry-Ann Reid-Brown, the podcast aims to pass on and preserve cultural traditions, contributing ultimately to the longevity of a far too often misrepresented Caribbean culture.

-“As much as our culture is rich and we’ve made many contributions globally, we’re still treated as a niche – a minor league – when we actually influence a lot of what is mainstream,” she says.
+“As much as our culture is rich and we’ve made many contributions globally, we’re still treated as a niche – a minor league – when we actually influence a lot of what is mainstream,” Kerry-Ann says.

 Carry on Friends manages to dissect these struggles in a tone that is still celebratory and overflowing with the distinct sense of the pride that is undeniably ingrained in the Caribbean psyche.